-From time to time, our Board or Compensation Committee may approve annual bonuses for our named executive officers based on individual performance, company performance or as otherwise determined appropriate.
-In fiscal year 2020, the Company also awarded Mr. Green with a retention bonus subject to his continued employment through September 30, 2020 in appreciation of his continued support in connection with the Merger.
+From time to time, our Board or Compensation Committee may approve annual bonuses for our named executive officers based on individual performance, Company performance or as otherwise determined appropriate.
+Cash bonuses for the 2022 performance year were funded at 92% of target based on achievement of corporate goals in 2022.